GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-02/unnamed-chunk-2-1.png)<!-- -->

-### Seasonality of the time series
+### Seasonality of time series
-The time series shows a clear seasonality.
-In this case, we know already that monthly mid-latitude temperature shows a seasonality of 12 month.
-In case we are not certain, we could also have a look at the spectrum using e.g. the ``spectrum`` functions which estimates the (seasonal) frequencies of a data set using an auto-regressive model.
+The time series shows clear seasonality.
+In this case, we already know that monthly mid-latitude temperature shows a seasonality of 12 months.
+In case we are not certain, we could also have a look at the spectrum using e.g. the ``spectrum`` functions, which estimate the (seasonal) frequencies of a data set using an auto-regressive model.

-The smalest frequency which is checked is 1 divided by the length of the time series.
+The smallest frequency which is checked is 1 divided by the length of the time series.
 Hence, in order to convert frequency back to the original time units, we divide 1 by the frequency:

 ```r
 spec <- spectrum(tam$Ta)